rtaormina/waterwatch/docs/manual_testing/admin/tc-admin-002.md

 ## Test Steps
 1. Open to the admin login and enter the username admin and password admin
 2. Select the preset section and select add preset.
-3. Enter the test data for the preset
+3. Enter the test data for the preset and save
-4. Select save
+4. Navigate to export page and select dropdown to confirm preset is not yet public.
+Edit preset to make it public in the admin console.
-5. Navigate to the export page and select the dropdown to confirm the preset exists.
+5. Navigate back to the export page and select the dropdown to confirm the preset exists.
 Select the preset and confirm it is correct.
 6. Navigate to admin console
 7. Select the preset that was just added and edit with the edited test data
 8. Navigate to the export page and select the dropdown to confirm the preset exists.
 Select the preset and confirm it is correct.